The Mortgage Underwriting Approval Process

 Ask your loan officer what she expects your turn time will be and consider that factor in your ultimate choice of a lender.
 Keep in mind that purchase turn times should always be less than refinance turn times.
 Homebuyers have hard deadlines they must meet so they get underwriting dibs.

-Your purchase application should be underwritten within 72 hours of underwriting submission under normal circumstances and within one week after you provide your fully completed documentation to your loan officer.
+Under normal circumstances, your purchase application should be underwritten within 72 hours of underwriting submission and within one week after you provide your fully completed documentation to your loan officer.

 Approved, Denied, or Suspended